-2.9.1 The SA report will be published for comment alongside the Borough Plan Publication Draft.
+2.9.1 The SA report will be published for comment alongside the Borough Plan Publication Plan incorporating Main Modifications.
 The consultation period will comprise a period of 8 weeks and will be undertaken in accordance with the Council's Statement of Community Involvement.